briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 6. _(f)_ "Sawed-off firearm" means a shotgun with a barrel less than eighteen inches long, or a rifle with a barrel less than sixteen inches long, or a shotgun or rifle less than twenty-six inches long overall.
-“Sawed-off firearm” does not include any firearm with an overall length of at least twenty-six inches that is approved for sale by the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives under the “Gun Control Act of 1968", 82 Stat.
+"Sawed-off firearm" does not include any firearm with an overall length of at least twenty-six inches that is approved for sale by the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives under the "Gun Control Act of 1968", 82 Stat.
 1213, 18 U.S.C.
-921(a)(3), but that is found by the Bureau not to be regulated under the “National Firearms Act”, 68A Stat.
+921(a)(3), but that is found by the Bureau not to be regulated under the "National Firearms Act", 68A Stat.
 725 (1934), 26 U.S.C.
 5845(a).

 7. _(g)_ "Zip-gun" means any of the following:

     1. _(1)_ Any firearm of crude and extemporized manufacture;

-    2. _(2)_ Any device, including without limitation a starter’s pistol, that is not designed as a firearm, but that is specially adapted for use as a firearm;
+    2. _(2)_ Any device, including without limitation a starter's pistol, that is not designed as a firearm, but that is specially adapted for use as a firearm;